What is the Difference between Connections and Licences?

 What is a Cloud Connection?

 Most Cloud users connect to the Cloud by using software called Parallels Client.
 You need to first login to Parallels, using a Parallels username.
 Each Parallels username is essentially a Cloud Connection.
 Once you have logged in to Parallels, you then need to login to Chintaro, using your own unique Chintaro login.
-There are 2 types of Cloud Connections:

 Can Users Share Connections?